Entroncamento

 Entroncamento ([ẽtɾõkɐˈmẽtu]) is a Portuguese municipality in district of Santarém in the Médio Tejo Subregion (Middle Tagus) of the Centro Region.
-The population in 2011 was 20,206, in an area of 13.73 km².
-Situated in the Ribatejo, it benefits from its geo-strategic position along the Tagus Valley, with important accessibility to the motorways and railway-lines that historically proportioned its growth and expansion.
+The population in 2011 was 20,206, in an area of 13.73 km2.
+Situated in the Ribatejo, it benefits from its geo-strategic position along the Tagus Valley, with important accessibility to the motorways and railway lines that historically promoted its growth and expansion.